better-internet/radworks-docs/docs/radicle.md

 2. Radicle is build *entirely* on open protocols.
 There are no "special servers", privileged users or companies in control of your collaboration.
 3. Radicle is based on a peer-to-peer architecture instead of a client server model.
-4. All artifacts within Radicle are cryptographically signed and are verified by your client, including social artifacts like issues, PRs and comments.
-5. Radicle is **not** global by default.
+4. Radicle is **not** global by default.
 Instead, the social graph of peers and projects you track determines what content you see, interact with, and replicate.
-6. Radicle is designed for bazaar-style development.
+5. Radicle is designed for bazaar-style development.
 This means that within projects, there isn't a single master branch that contributors merge into.
 Instead, peers maintain their own views of projects that can be fetched and merged by other peers via patches.

 ## How do I use Radicle?

 The easiest way to use Radicle is with **Upstream**, a desktop client developed by